Sanglorian/orcus/Orcus Advanced Options - current.md

 **Components:** 1 recovery
 **Duration:** Instantaneous

 You no longer need to sleep.
 You can stay awake at all times without penalties, and can have the benefits of a long rest once a day by spending an hour in quiet meditation.
+You can still fall asleep, either by choice or because you are affected by something that makes you sleep.
 You can end this craft at any time.
 Until you do so, you cannot regain the recovery you spent on this craft.

 ### Eschew Aging